-“This makes everyone’s life easier.
+Dr Edna Adan Ismail, the Presidential envoy for international recognition, expressed his pleasure at the publication of the guide.“This makes everyone’s life easier.
 Now, we have all the basic facts that correctly depicted this valiant nation, its history, borders, landscape, population, legal case and governance at our fingertips both digitally and in hard copy,” Dr Edna said.

 Dr Edna added her felicitations to MOFA and its team.

 The Ministers of Information and National Guidance, Suleiman Yussuf Ali Koore, and Mohamed Musa Derie of Water Development, also, warmly lauded the production of the Profile, speaking at length of who monumentally critical it was to sell the country image.